Hemophilia: Preventing Bleeding Episodes

 Symptoms of bleeding into a joint include:

 - Warmth or tingling in the joint during the early stages of hemarthrosis.
 This is called an aura.
-If bleeding is not treated, mild discomfort can progress to severe pain.
+If bleeding isn't treated, mild discomfort can progress to severe pain.

-- Swelling and inflammation in the joint, caused by repeated episodes of bleeding.
+- Swelling and inflammation in the joint.
+This is caused by repeated episodes of bleeding.
 If episodes continue, the swelling may lead to chronic pain and destruction of the joint.

 - An infant or child not wanting to move an arm or leg because of bleeding into an affected joint.
-This is often first noticed when a child begins to walk.
+This is often first noticed when a child starts to walk.

 Bleeding in a muscle

-Another common symptom of hemophilia is bleeding into a muscle (hematoma), which can be mild or severe.
+Another common symptom of hemophilia is bleeding into a muscle (hematoma).
+It can be mild or severe.
 There are many possible symptoms of bleeding into muscle, including:

 - Muscle hardening.